CCBDA-UPC/Assignments-2025/Lab07.md

 ### Sending Logs to Elasticsearch**

-Once Elasticsearch and Kibana are running, the next step is to configure your application to send logs to * *Elasticsearch**.
+Once Elasticsearch and Kibana are running, the next step is to configure your application to send logs to **Elasticsearch**.

-#### Example Python Application Logging to Elasticsearch

-You can use **`elasticsearch-py`** to send logs from a Python application to Elasticsearch.
-Here's a basic example using Python's **logging** module.

 ##### Install Required Libraries: